jmd28/jmd28/README.md

-# 👋 jmd28
+# jmd28
 ## ❓  about me
-I'm a final year undergraduate at the University of St Andrews studying computer science.
-My dissertation involves playing with sound.
+I am a recent MSci Computer Science Graduate from the University of St Andrews.
+I have a background in physics and maths (studied at undergraduate level) and a passion for creative coding, especially involving music.

 ## 🧰 tools, languages, frameworks